osrf/ros2multirobotbook/src/security.md

 This is a concept that was introduced with the `ROS 2 Foxy Fitzroy` release, as domain participants are no longer mapped directly to ROS nodes. `Foxy` introduces the concept of a security “enclave”, where an “enclave” is a process or group of processes that will share the same identity and access control rules.
-The enclaves folder may still recursively nest sub-paths for organizing separate enclaves.
+The enclaves folder may recursively nest sub-paths for organizing separate enclaves.

 #### SROS 2 enclave keys